zhangchengchuan/tp-1/docs/DeveloperGuide.md

       Use case resumes from step 1.

-**Use case: Update Task**
+**Use case: Edit Task**

 **MSS:**
-1. User requests to update a specified task and enters the new details.
+1. User requests to edit a specified task and enters the new details.
 2. System updates the details and displays the edited task. <br>
    Use case ends.